se-edu/learningresources/contents/kotlin/NullSafety.md

     .map(Person::getName)
     .ifPresent(Person::doSomething);
 ```
+`map()` is a method in Java Optionals class that applies the function inside the parentheses to the object that is calling it.
+If the object is not present, it will return an empty Optional.

 Let's see how Kotlin deals with this issue while maintaining a simple and readable syntax.

 # How does Kotlin handle Null Safety?
 ## Nullable and Non-nullable type
-In Kotlin, a type can be nullable or non-nullable, determined by the presence of a `?`.
+In Kotlin, a type can be _nullable_ or _non-nullable_, determined by the presence of a `?`.
 For example, an object of type `String` is non-nullable, while an object of type `String?` is nullable.

 As the compiler catches `null` assignments to non-nullable objects, the following would result in compilation error.
 ```Kotlin